 Pursue other interests, as long as they don't slow your progress in or compromise the integrity of your work in your program.

+There’s a limit to how many hours a week you can work productively on your research.
 Consider taking on independent freelancing, consulting, or volunteer work.
-As trivial as it may sound, find a hobby - buy yourself a watercolor set, take up boxing or belly dancing, or join a local hiking group.
+Such work will allow you to test-drive other kinds of work, as well as, provide opportunities to demonstrate your abilities in a non-academic setting and expand your network.
+Alternatively, as trivial as it may sound, find a hobby - buy yourself a watercolor set, take up boxing or belly dancing, or join a local hiking group.
 Well-rounded graduate students are invigorated graduate students; invigorated graduate students get more out of their programs.

 Take advantage of all that Cal offers you.

-Audit classes outside your field or department, or take some non-credit courses or workshops in anything from Intro to C++ to the Basics of Project Management.
+Audit classes outside your field or department, or take some non-credit courses or workshops in anything from Intro to Python to the Basics of Project Management.

 Use your summers well.

-Your academic schedule affords you the opportunity to try on new work opportunities each summer - which don't necessarily have to follow your field of study.
+If you are not in a lab, your academic schedule often affords the opportunity to try on new work opportunities each summer - which don't necessarily have to follow your field of study.
 Ideally, you can find a way to gain additional experience and support advancement in your program, but sometimes the best way to move forward in the fall is to come back having spent the summer doing something entirely different.